Plumber - Federal Salaries of 2022

-Plumber was the 288th most popular job in the U.S. Government in 2016, with 336 employed.
-The most common payscale was the supervisory pay schedules - federal wage payscale.
+Plumber was the 269th most popular job in the U.S. Government in 2022, with 351 employed.
+The most common payscale was the supervisory pay schedules - federal wage system payscale.

 Government Plumbing jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Plumbing job is FWS-7, and the highest paygrade that can be attained within this job series is FWS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.